 Located on a converted rail-trail, the Sakatah Singing Hills State Trail offers 39 miles of paved trail.
 The trail begins at Lime Valley Road near State Highway 14, joins the Minnesota River Trail in Mankato, follows a signed route on city streets through Waterville, passes through three miles of Sakatah Lake State Park, and ends east of Interstate 35 in Faribault.
 It is generally level and wheelchair accessible.

-Trail segment closed
+Trail segment closed for construction

 Rough trail conditions